View the FY 2020 Unofficial Queue.

-Applications are reviewed and approved based on the order received.
-At least 30 calendar days but no more than 60 calendar days prior to making a qualifying investment, the qualified investor submits a completed application to Commerce.
-Within 30 calendar days of receiving the application, Commerce will issue an initial tax credit certificate certifying the amount of any approved tax credits to a QMCC or offer rejection.
-A qualified investor has 30 days after the date Commerce issues the initial tax credit to make an investment in the QMCC.
-Within 10 days of making the investment, the QMCC shall provide written notice with supporting documentation to Commerce.
-If the QMCC fails to provide notice of investment to Commerce within 40 days after the issuance of the initial tax credit certificate Commerce shall rescind the certificate.
-Based on the actual investment, Commerce shall issue a final tax credit certificate.
+Investor applications are reviewed and approved in the order received.
+After receiving a fully completed application, Commerce will either issue an initial tax credit certificate certifying the amount of an approved tax credit to a Qualified Investor or reject the application.
+A Qualified Investor has 30 days after the date Commerce issues the initial tax credit certificate to make an investment in the QMCC.
+Within 10 days after making the investment, the QMCC must provide written notice of the investment, with supporting documentation, to Commerce.
+If the QMCC fails to provide a notice of investment to Commerce within 40 days after the issuance of the initial tax credit certificate Commerce will rescind the initial tax credit certificate.
+Based upon the actual investment, Commerce will issue a final tax credit certificate.

 Note: If a login window opens prompting you to input a user name/password, close the login window to continue opening the form.
 Once the form is open, please remember to save it to your computer before changing or completing the form.

 Jason Sobel, Tax Specialist

 Cybersecurity and Aerospace